MicrosoftDocs/SupportArticles-docs/support/azure/azure-container-instances/configuration-setup/docker-hub-rate-limit-registryerrorresponse.md

 # Anonymous image pulls from Docker Hub to Azure Container Instances fail due to rate limits

-This article provides a solution for errors that occur during anonymous image pulls from Docker Hub when you try to create or update an Azure container instance.
+This article provides a solution to errors that occur during anonymous image pulls from Docker Hub when you try to create or update an Azure container instance.

 ## Symptoms